scottandrewlepera/bradsucks/README.md

 * Under **Website**, go to **Pages** and click the page you want to the audio player to
 * Hover over the top of the page to display the **Page Content** tooltip
 * Click **Edit**
-* Click the ➕ on the right hand side to open the *Add New Block* menu
+* Click the plus icon ➕ on the right hand side to open the *Add New Block* menu
 * Select **Code**.
 An editor window should pop open
 * Set the **Mode** to "HTML" if not already set
 * Copy and paste the content of `/demo/index.html` into the editor: